-• English
+English

 Amenhotep I was the second Pharaoh who ruled in the 18th Dynasty in ancient Egypt and is said to have ruled from 1526 until 1506 BC.
-His parents were Ahmose I and Ahmose-Nefertari and both his elder brothers were not expected to inherit the throne.
+His parents were Ahmose I and Ahmose-Nefertari, and his elder brothers were not expected to inherit the throne.
 Amenhotep became the crown prince under unusual circumstances and ruled for 21 years.
-He was involved in the rebuilding of temples and mortuary complexes in Egypt; he was the first to initiate separate tombs and mortuary temples, a trend that remained in practice throughout the New Kingdom.
+He was involved in rebuilding temples and mortuary complexes in Egypt; he was the first to initiate separate tombs and mortuary temples, a trend that remained in practice throughout the New Kingdom.
 After dying, Amenhotep I was defined as a patron god who lived in Deir el-Medina.

 About Tomb KV 39